joshua19881228/joshua19881228.github.io/_posts/Computer_Vision/2016-08-25-my-jumble-of-computer-vision.md

 * [ARCore](https://developers.google.com/ar/) ARCore is a platform for building augmented reality apps on Android.
 ARCore uses three key technologies to integrate virtual content with the real world as seen through your phone's camera
 * [CNTK](https://github.com/Microsoft/CNTK) Microsoft Cognitive Toolkit (CNTK), an open source deep-learning toolkit.
 * [ONNX](http://onnx.ai/) ONNX is a open format to represent deep learning models.
 With ONNX, AI developers can more easily move models between state-of-the-art tools and choose the combination that is best for them.
 ONNX is developed and supported by a community of partners.
+* [PyToune](http://pytoune.org/en/latest/) is a Keras-like framework for PyTorch and handles much of the boilerplating code needed to train neural networks.

 ### LEARNING/TRICKS ###